MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-240-General-Rules-Regulations-Securities-Exchange-Act-1934/subpart-A-Rules-Regulations-Under-Securities-Exchange-Act-1934/subjectgroup-ECFR7ce825ff9acf140-Regulation-13DG/section-240.13e-102.md

 If the home jurisdiction document(s) are delivered through an electronic medium, the issuer may satisfy the legibility requirements for the required legends relating to type size and fonts by presenting the legend in any manner reasonably calculated to draw security holder attention to it.

-Part II - Information Not Required To Be Sent to Shareholders
+Part II—Information Not Required To Be Sent to Shareholders

 The exhibits specified below shall be filed as part of the Schedule, but are not required to be sent to shareholders unless so required pursuant to the laws, regulations or policies of Canada and/or any of its provinces or territories.
 Exhibits shall be lettered or numbered appropriately for convenient reference.